SniperPickAxe/FVT-fabric-modified/README.md

 * ### Bee Hive/Nest Info

     Adds a bee count and honey level to Bee Hives & Nests tooltip (ADVANCED TOOLTIPS has to be enabled!).

-* ### Merchant Autotrade

-    If you hold shift while clicking on a villager trade it will automatically perform the trade.
-Basically shift-clicks the output slot for you, therefore saving you a click.

 ## Toggleable Features